What's the difference?

 For connectivity and power, there are two USB-C ports in the front, plus another two in the rear, as well as a 12-volt socket in the front centre console.

-Boot space is 351 litres (VDA) with the 60/40 split-folding rear seats upright, which is impressive for a car of this size, that number growing to 1125L with them folded down.
-You can also change the floor level when you’re making a call between maximum volume and ease of loading.
+Boot space is a healthy 305 litres (VDA) with the 60/40 split-folding rear seats upright, that number growing to 1079L with them folded down.

 Tie down anchors are handy for strapping loose loads, while shopping bag hooks help keep smaller bundles under control.
-And all this efficiency is even more impressive given the spare is a 15-inch steel rim.
+And be aware, the spare is a space-saver.

 The Juke range kicks off from just $28,390 which gets you into a base ST and reaches to $36,890 for the top-spec Ti.